Rearth/Oracle-Index/README.md

 Features:
 - Easy to view ingame documentation.
 - No custom books required, the Oracle Index can be opened through either a hotkey or from an item tooltip.
+- Semantic Search search, with math expression parsing.
-- Smooth scrolling, modern minecraft-y design elements
+- Smooth scrolling, modern minecraft-y design elements.
-- Compatibility for documentations created for moddedmc.wiki
+- Compatibility for documentations created for moddedmc.wiki.
-- Cross-Linking between pages and items
+- Cross-Linking between pages and items.
-- Responsive layouts
+- Responsive layouts.

 ## Built With / Depends on:
 - Owo lib (for all the GUIs, config, and much more)
 - Architectury

+## About the Search:
+- Langchain4j using all-MiniLm-L6-V2-q embedding model for search embedding vector generation.
+- The search query is transformed using the above sentance transformer embedding model.
+The resulting embedding vector is then compared to the embeddings generated for all the wiki entries.
+This model is around 16mb in size (+ a few MB for the runtime), but allows the search to understand full sentences and find similar content that match the meaning of the search, not just the keywords.

 ## Roadmap